Electric-Coin-Company/zcash-android-wallet-sdk/README.md

-This is an alpha build and is currently under active development.
+This is a beta build and is currently under active development.
 Please be advised of the following:

 - This code currently is not audited by an external security auditor, use it at your own risk
 - The code **has not been subjected to thorough review** by engineers at the Electric Coin Company